RabbitBio/RabbitFX-Casestudy/README.md

   -h/--help       Show this help information and quit -v/--version    Show the software version and quit

-RabbitIO-Ktrim: enhanced extra-fast and accurate adapter- and quality-trimmer based on Ktrim.
+RabbitFX-Ktrim: enhanced extra-fast and accurate adapter- and quality-trimmer based on Ktrim.

 ```
 ### Example 1